mountetna/monoetna/polyphemus/workflows/README.md

 - Build argo workflows in the `polyphemus/workflows` directory.
 - Build etl jobs in the `polyphemus/lib/data_eng/` directory.

+### Data model

+- `configs` table: This table stores the workflow configs.
+- `runs` table: This table stores the workflow runs.
+- `run_metadata` table: This table stores the workflow run metadata.

+A note on the configs table and ids.

+There are two ids in the configs table.

+1. `config_id`: This is the id of the config and does not change as multiple version of the configs are created.
+Along with `version_number` it is the composite key for this table.
+2. `id`: This is the id of the row in the configs table.
+It is a unique identifier for a given workflow run.

+`runs` and `run_metadata` tables both have a foreign key to the `configs` table via the `config_id` and `version_number` columns of the `configs` table.

 ### ETLJob super class

 ETL jobs should subclass: `ETLJob` and implement the `pre`, `process`, and `post` methods.